For information on Ballot by Mail and Voter Registration :

 VOLUNTEER DEPUTY VOTER REGISTRAR

-The Johnson County Elections Office will be scheduling training classes for anyone interested in becoming a Volunteer Deputy Voter Registrar.
+The Johnson County Elections Office will be scheduling appointments for anyone interested in becoming a Volunteer Deputy Voter Registrar.
 Volunteer Deputy Registrars are entrusted with the responsibility of officially registering voters in the State of Texas.
 They are appointed by county voter registrars and charged with helping increase voter registration in the state.

 For more information about the position, please VISIT HERE